-- Ride Guatemala's best trails, guided by local mountain bike guides
+- Ride Guatemala's best cycling trails led by expert guides

-- Visit the beautiful Lake Atitlán, surrounded by three dormant volcanoes
+- Visit beautiful Lake Atitlán and its three dormant volcanoes

 |Day 1||Arrive in Antigua||Antigua|